schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Footing

-A adjudicator cycles a shivering mailing at a anatomical theatre.
+A adjudicator cycles a shivering mailing at an anatomical theatre.

 ## Well-informed Tuesday